trixiewasanegg/pissshit.com/README.md

 - Some form of blog system, built around markdown
 - Overall design improvements
 	- More shit like maia.crimew.gay, she fucks
+- Update nginx config in prod to include cache miss